yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 The very first thing to do is to explain how Haskell is so easy to learn.
 How natural it is for everybody you know.
-And except someone you always considered very dumb, everybody was very productive in haskell in few hours.
+And except someone you always considered very dumb, everybody was very productive in Haskell in few hours.

 Use vocabulary alien to them as much as possible.
 Here is a list of terms you should use in the very first minutes of your description of Haskell: